By David Joel Miller.

 This belief that others are more competent and you are less competent results in setting up high standards of everyone else.
 People who suffer from delusions of inferiority live a life in which they are constantly disappointed when others do not live up to their expectations.

 Another risk for the person with delusions of inferiority is that they will push their offspring to be more than they were.
 The effort here is to live through their children’s accomplishments.
-The result is, most often that the child can never be enough to meet this parents needs and the next generations of delusions of inferiority is set in place.
+The result is, most often that the child can never be enough to meet this parents needs and the next generations of delusions of inferiority are set in place.

 You discount your accomplishments.